Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/make_model_run.rst

 Within the application, creating a model run has three steps:

 #.
 Add Region Modifications:
-    Add adjustmetns to region-wide parameters either across the model or for specific regions in the :ref:`model area <ModelAreasDoc>`.
+    Add adjustments to region-wide parameters either across the model or for specific regions in the :ref:`model area <ModelAreasDoc>`.
     Modifications for regions will always include irrigated water availability and total cropped land availability and may include rainfall, depending on the model area and available data.
 #.
 Add Crop Modifications: